Patient education: Shoulder osteoarthritis treatment (Beyond the Basics)

 SHOULDER ARTHRITIS STRETCHING EXERCISES

 Heat — Heat helps prepare the tissues for stretching and should be performed prior to exercise sessions.
 The preferable method of heating is whole-body, deep heating in a warm shower or bath for 10 to 15 minutes.
 Local heat (for example, with a moist heating pad or a towel warmed in a microwave) is an alternative, but generally is not as effective.

 Weighted pendulum stretching exercise — These exercises are intended to help maintain joint mobility and flexibility of the muscles and tendons in the shoulder.
 Range of motion and flexibility exercises should not cause more than a mild level of pain; patients who feel sharp or tearing pain while stretching should stop exercising immediately and should consult their healthcare provider.

-This exercise should be performed once or twice per day, after the shoulder is warmed with whole-body deep heating, cardiovascular exercise, or a directly applied warm pack.
+This exercise should be performed once or twice per day, after the shoulder is warmed with cardiovascular exercise; or a directly applied warm pack.

 The exercise is performed as follows (figure 1):

 ●While standing or sitting, keep your arm vertical and close to your body (bending over too far may pinch the rotator cuff tendons).